lsst-sqre/sqr-055/index.rst

 It's possible to then configure a return URL to which the user goes after enrollment is complete, but that's probably not that useful when we're using an approval flow.
 We will need to customize the email messages and web pages presented as part of the approval flow.

+User-chosen usernames must meet the following requirements (the same as GitHub):

+* Only alphanumerics and hyphen
+* No two consecutive hyphens
+* Username may not start or end with a hyphen
+* Username may not be all digits

 When a new user first accesses the Rubin Science Platform, we will need to route them through the onboarding flow, and then may need to make additional changes to their record via the COmanage API such as adding them to groups.
 This can be integrated with the onboarding service described in SQR-052_.
 This service would have a privileged API token for the Rubin Science Platform COmanage environment.